 Secondary Glazing as an Alternative

 For Grade I and Grade II* listed buildings where replacing original windows is not permitted, secondary glazing offers a practical alternative.
-A secondary glazing unit is fitted to the interior of the existing window frame.
-This preserves the historic external appearance while improving thermal and acoustic performance.
+It is fitted inside the existing frame, preserving the external appearance while improving thermal and acoustic performance.

-Secondary glazing costs £200–£450 per window in London – significantly less than full replacement.
-It typically does not require Listed Building Consent because it doesn’t alter the building’s external appearance.
-Companies like Selectaglaze and Storm Windows specialise in heritage secondary glazing for London’s listed buildings.
+Secondary glazing costs £200-£450 per window in London, which is often less than full replacement.
+It may not require Listed Building Consent when the external appearance is unchanged, but confirm this with the local planning authority.
+Specialists such as Selectaglaze and Storm Windows work on heritage properties.

 London Borough Pricing Variation